Using Web Components (Part 1)

-With the advance of technology and the ever growing increase of screen types and sizes, layout flexibility (or responsive web design) and browser compatibility are a big concern when developing software.
+With the advance of technology and the ever-growing increase of screen types and sizes, layout flexibility (or responsive web design) and browser compatibility are big concerns when developing software.
 At the same time, UI extensibility is of the utmost importance for development platforms and those were two of the main focus points of our decision to embrace Web Components.
-In this post we’ll make an introduction to Web Components, and why we believe they contribute for a great development experience.
+In this post we’ll make an introduction to Web Components, and why we believe they contribute to a great development experience.

 Web components that enable user interaction and input, process its data and change its output accordingly;

 In the spirit of reusing and sharing, we’ve developed a specific Community Web Components Github repository, where we’ll keep sharing new web components, for free, for everyone to use and share their own work if they so desire.

 This post is only an introduction to Web Components, these are only a few examples and a few possible use cases.
 In the weeks to come you can expect more in-depth information regarding Web Components, where we’ll dive into the specifics of building, configuring and deploying specific web components.